 Practicalities – frying or boiling?

 At our place, we get abnormally fresh eggs straight from a small farm with free-range hens indulging in organic feed.
 Sometimes I have a privilege of cooking a half-day old egg!
 Frying: Having very fresh eggs is a great advantage when you love them fried.
-The coagulating protein in the whites keeps these eggs practically round and of big volume even when they are broken onto a pan.
+The coagulating protein in the whites keeps these eggs practically round and of big volume even when they are broken into a pan.